Italian prepositions of place are essential elements of the Italian language.

 - in ufficio (At the office)

-This preposition is used to indicate the origin of an object or person.
+People use this preposition to indicate the origin of an object or person.

 Vengo da Milano.
 (I come from Milan.)